gspetro-NOAA/global-workflow-cloud/docs/source/noaa_csp.rst

 *******************************

-Once logged into the NOAA CSP, navigate to the ``Marketplace`` section in the left sidebar as indicated by the red arrow, and click.
+Once logged into the NOAA CSP, navigate to the ``Marketplace`` section in the left sidebar as indicated by the red arrow in Figure 3, and click.
 Scroll down to selecet "AWS EPIC Wei CentOS" circled in red.
-Note that the urrent global-workflow is still using CentOS built spack-stack, but it will be updated to Rocky 8 soon.
+Note that the current global-workflow is still using CentOS built spack-stack, but it will be updated to Rocky 8 soon.

 .. figure:: https://raw.githubusercontent.com/wiki/NOAA-EMC/global-workflow/images/noaacsp_instance_1.png